Skip to content

 Note

-Design your mount so that the bottom of the mounting ring sits flush with the front surface of the camera.
+Design your mount so that the bottom of the mounting ring sits flush with the front surface of your camera.

 Note